 The Board has carried out a robust assessment of the principal risks facing the Company including those that would threaten its business model, future performance, solvency or liquidity.
 The Board has drawn up a matrix of risks facing the Company and has put in place a schedule of investment limits and restrictions, appropriate to the Company's investment objective and policy, in order to mitigate these risks as far as practicable.
-The principal risks and uncertainties which have been identified, and the steps taken by the Board to mitigate these as far as possible, are shown on pages 19 to 20 of this annual report.
+The principal risks and uncertainties which have been identified, and the steps taken by the Board to mitigate these as far as possible, are shown on pages 22 to 24.

 The Board believes it is appropriate to assess the Company's viability over a five year period.
-This period is also deemed appropriate due to our Portfolio Manager's long-term investment horizon and also what we believe to be investors' horizons, taking account of the Company's current position and the potential impact of the principal risks and uncertainties as shown on page 19 to 20 of this annual report.
+This period is also deemed appropriate due to our Portfolio Manager's long-term investment horizon and also what we believe to be investors' horizons, taking account of the Company's current position and the potential impact of the principal risks and uncertainties as shown on page 22 to 24.